codio/knowledge/source/common/develop/stacks/stack-planning.rst

 If, as you create more assignments in your course, you find you need to install more tools, then you should :ref:`update the stack with a new version <update-stack>`.

 By default, when you choose a stack for your new assignment, it will point to the latest version.
 So if the underlying stack is updated from any location at all, then any assignment that uses that stack will automatically be set to use it.
-Students who are using a assignment in a course will also automatically use the latest version when it is updated.
+Students who are using an assignment in a course will also automatically use the latest version when it is updated.

 It follows that you should be very careful when pointing to a specific version of a stack, rather than the latest version.
 If you do this, then you will need to update all assignments that are not set to use the latest version.